RoyZhenLongLim/Astrocamp/README.md

   - Introduction to coding with Juypter Notebooks
   - Basic Data Wrangling with Pandas
   - Data Visualisation with Matploblib
+  - More specialisated libraries with Astropy, Gala and Lightkurve
 - LaTeX
   - LaTeX Template with setup instructions for OverLeaf
   - Guide to LaTeX